justinrgarrard/world-of-naevis.net/data/archetypes/cleric_life.md

 # Cleric: Life Domain

 _The Life domain is the most common and varied in Naevis.
-Practitioners may refer to the energy that fuels their powers as qi, aura, or divine grace, and often have diverse beliefs regarding its true nature._
+Practitioners may refer to the energy that fuels their powers as divine grace, qi, aura, or something else entirely.
+The sole commonality between such cults is their talent in healing magic._

 #### Life Domain Spells